niemasd/History-of-Video-Games/history_video_games/consoles.md

 (consoles-nintendo-game-boy-advance)=
 ### Game Boy Advance
 The [Nintendo Game Boy Advance](consoles-nintendo-game-boy-advance) (GBA) is a video game console developed by [Nintendo](consoles-nintendo).
+It is backwards-compatible with the [Nintendo Game Boy Color](consoles-nintendo-game-boy-color).
 It was released in Japan on [March 21, 2001](timeline-2001-03-21), in North America on [June 11, 2001](timeline-2001-06-11), and in PAL regions on [June 22, 2001](timeline-2001-06-22).